inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 The following options are available on the Options Dialog:

-* **Only show visible layers in the InaSAFE dock:** This option will determine whether (when unchecked) all hazard, exposure and impact layers should be listed in the InaSAFE dock’s combo boxes; or (when checked) only visible layers.
+* **Only show visible layers in the InaSAFE dock:** This option will determine whether (when unchecked) all hazard, exposure and impact layers should be listed in the |project_name| dock’s combo boxes; or (when checked) only visible layers.
 * **Set QGIS layer name from ‘title’ in keywords:** This option will (when enabled) cause QGIS to name layers in the Layers tree, using the title keyword in the layer’s keywords file.
 If the layer has no ‘title’ in its keywords, or it has no keywords at all, the normal QGIS behavior for naming layers will apply.
-* **Zoom to impact layer on scenario estimate completion:** This option will cause the map view to zoom in/out in order to completely contain the InaSAFE impact scenario map output when an analysis is completed.
+* **Zoom to impact layer on scenario estimate completion:** This option will cause the map view to zoom in/out in order to completely contain the
+  |project_name| impact scenario map output when an analysis is completed.
-* **Hide exposure layer on scenario estimate completion:** This option will cause QGIS to turn off the exposure layer used when InaSAFE completes the current analysis.
+* **Hide exposure layer on scenario estimate completion:** This option will cause QGIS to turn off the exposure layer used when |project_name|
+  completes the current analysis.
 You can re-enable the layer visibility again by checking its checkbox in the legend.
 * **Keyword cache for remote datasources:** This option is used to determine where keywords are stored for datasets where it is not possible to write them into a .keywords file.
 See Keywords System for more information on the